Social cleansing: In Spain

-Spain, during times before colonization, demonstrates societal patterns that shaped life in Spain in terms of prejudice and discrimination.
-The discriminatory practice of Spanish legislation led to a certain caste system, pertaining to those with or without honor.
+Spain before colonization demonstrated societal patterns that shaped life in Spain in terms of prejudice and discrimination.
+The discriminatory practice of Spanish legislation led to a certain caste system pertaining to those with or without honor.
 Moreover, one's reputation and the way one was treated was based on aspects such as honor, legitimacy, and the limpieza de sangre, a prejudicial marker that indicates one's purity of blood, relating to their family timeline and deciding how society was to treat them.
 "Historic meanings of honor included those cultural specific ways that Spaniards had always rationalized discrimination due to defects in birth (illegitimate, nonnoble), religion (non-Catholic), and race (nonwhite)."
-This discriminatory institution based on these concepts of honor, limpieza, and legitimacy, is expressed through the legislation of Spanish government at the time.
-An example of this was in 1414 when Pope Benedict XIII approved the constitution of Spanish College's San Bartolomé, which linked these concepts through the school's acceptances.
-Those accepted into the school had to prove they had pure blood, rather than Jewish, Moorish, or heretical heritage.
+That discriminatory institution, based on those concepts of honor, limpieza, and legitimacy, is expressed through the legislation of Spanish government at the time.

+An example was in 1414, when Pope Benedict XIII approved the constitution of the Colegio Mayor de San Bartolomé, in Salamanca, Spain, which linked those concepts through the school's acceptance policy.
+Those accepted into the school had to prove that they had pure blood, rather than Jewish, Moorish, or heretical heritage.